nasa/Transform-to-Open-Science/tops_faq.md

   <details>
   <summary><h4>Where can I go to get more information on NASA open data policy?</h4></summary>
-  Please refer to the official website at <a href = "https://science.nasa.gov/researchers/science-data/science-information-policy.">https://science.nasa.gov/researchers/science-data/science-information-policy.</a> .
+  Please refer to the official website at <a href = "https://science.nasa.gov/researchers/science-data/science-information-policy">https://science.nasa.gov/researchers/science-data/science-information-policy.</a> .

   </details>

   <details>
   <summary><h4>How will you enable open meetings?
-Will they all be virtual or will funding be provided for volunteers, specifically citizen scientists, to present at science meetings?</h4></summary>
+Will they all be virtual?
+Will funding be provided for volunteers to present at science meetings?</h4></summary>
   We are enabling open meetings by providing an option for virtual attendance, including the ability to submit questions.
 We have plans to expand participation at NASA science team meetings; please subscribe to our <a href = "https://go.nasa.gov/3Lwlb87">listserv</a> to hear more.

   </details>